lobo/ss-tp1/README.md

 * [L] is the length of the side of the square
 * [M]
 * [rc] is the radius
-* The fifth parameter can be 1 or 0: 1 to include walls, 0 to exclude them.
+* The fifth parameter can be 1 or 0: 1 to include particle walls, 0 to exclude them.

 ## Input files format